Testing#

 file (or if

-follows at the command prompt in the tax-calculator directory at the
+follows at the command prompt in the Tax-Calculator directory:

 This will start executing a pytest suite containing hundreds of tests,